pgillet/spark-article/06-spark-native-vs-operator.md

 Let's take a closer look at the
 [Pi example](https://github.com/GoogleCloudPlatform/spark-on-k8s-operator/blob/master/examples/spark-py-pi.yaml)
 from the Spark Operator.
-A single yaml file is needed, adapted to our configuration:
+A single YAML file is needed, adapted to our configuration:

 ```yaml
 apiVersion: "sparkoperator.k8s.io/v1beta2"